BHUTAN TRAVEL GUIDE

-A member of Association of Bhutanese Tour Operators and Toursim Council of Bhutan operates under the license issued by the Department of Tourism, Royal Government of Bhutan.
-The Department of Tourism’s role is to regulate the Tourism industry, in particular to frame policy directives, which will ensure the Industry’s healthy growth.
+A member of the Association of Bhutanese Tour Operators and Tourism Council of Bhutan operates under the license issued by the Department of Tourism, Royal Government of Bhutan.
+The Department of Tourism’s role is to regulate the tourism industry, in particular, to frame policy directives, which will ensure the Industry’s healthy growth.

 As a rule, all monetary transactions are approved by the Department for release only after the Tour is completed and the standards are met.
-As such, there is no risk involved while booking your Tour of Bhutan through Excursion to Himalayas.
-All your Bhutan travel arrangement will be done by us including your Bhutan Visa.
-How to apply your Bhutan Visa?
+As such, there is no risk involved while booking your Tour of Bhutan through Excursion to the Himalayas.
+All your Bhutan travel arrangements will be done by us including your Bhutan Visa.
+How to apply for your Bhutan Visa?

 Food In Bhutan

-Bhutanese Delicacies are limited with spicy Chillies and Cheese.
-However you will be served a Buffet of continental food with some local dishes too.
-On Treks, our trained cooks prepare dishes suitable to western tastes ranging from continental to Chinese and Bhutanese to Indian.
-Read more about Trekking in Bhutan.
+Bhutanese Delicacies are limited to spicy Chillies and Cheese.
+However, you will be served a Buffet of continental food with some local dishes too.
+On Treks, our trained cooks prepare dishes suitable to western tastes.
+They are trained to cook from continental to Chinese and Bhutanese to Indian dishes.

 Currency in Bhutan: